Deacon has changed its name to Gallagher – same team, same specialist service. Find out more about Gallagher ajg.com/uk

-It is also worth considering installation of automatic cut-off equipment.
-This equipment monitors water flows in the system and if it detects any of the following will cut-off the water flow:
+It is also worth considering the installation of automatic cut-off equipment.
+This equipment monitors the water flows in the system and if it detects any of the following will cut off the water flow:

-Continuous flow of water for a period over a prescribed period – this helps if there is an undetected small leak or if there is a major leak whilst you’re out of the house.
+Continuous flow of water for longer than a prescribed period — this helps if there is an undetected small leak or if there is a major leak whilst you’re out of the house.